GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/match_patterns/index.md

 `<all_urls>`
 : It matches any URL that starts with a permitted scheme.
 This is considered a broad host permission.

-`file:///` URLs
+`file:///`
-: Allows you to run your extension on local files.
-This scheme has no host and requires the user to allow access.
-The [Allow Access][permissions] section in the Permission article shows how to guide users in granting the extension access to this scheme.
+: Allows your extension to run on local files.
+It has no host and requires the user to manually [enable access][permissions].

 Port URLs
 : Use `http://localhost/*` to match any localhost ports during development.
-Include the specific address plus a wildcard in the path for IP addresses.
+For IP addresses, include the specific address plus a wildcard in the path.
 For example: `http://127.0.0.1/*`

 Top Level domains
 : [Top Level domain][mdn-tld] match patterns like `http://google.*/*` are not supported.
 They should be listed individually.
-For example: `http://google.es` and `http://google.fr`.
+For example: `http://google.es/*` and `http://google.fr/*`.

 ## Examples {: #examples }

-### ✅ Valid pattern examples {: #match-examples }
+### ✅ Valid patterns {: #valid-examples }

 <table class="fixed-table width-full">
    <tbody>